Tequileros de Jalisco

 The Tequileros de Jalisco (English: Jalisco Tequila Makers) are an American football team based in Guadalajara, Jalisco, Mexico.
-The Tequileros will compete in the inaugural season of the International Football Alliance (IFA) in 2024 after playing two seasons in Fútbol Americano de México (FAM), which shut down operations in 2022.
+The Tequileros played two seasons in Fútbol Americano de México (FAM), which shut down operations in 2022.
 The team played its home games at the Estadio Panamericano de Hockey.

+The team was announced as a member of the International Football Alliance (IFA) in 2023, but never played in the league.

 History

 Fútbol Americano de México

 The Tequileros de Jalisco was initially announced in late 2018 as one of the five charter members of Fútbol Americano de México (FAM), a professional American football league established as an alternative to the Liga de Fútbol Americano Profesional (LFA).
 The team was officially presented at a press conference on 19 February 2019 by team owners Enrique Villanueva and Germán Pérez de Celis, as well as head coach Francisco Vázquez, who aimed to provide professional opportunities to players from the three local college football programs.
 It was the first professional American football team to play in the state of Jalisco and was announced just hours after the presentation of the Astros de Jalisco, a professional basketball team.